jasminediaconu/GoGreen/doc/reports/sprint-reviews/20190318_sprint_review.md

 - We completed everything for the demo's requirement.
 - The extra meeting on Friday made sure that we also got the test coverage up.
 - This sprint we will hopefully get close to or actually finishing the coding part of the project.

+### Mandy (mchang)
+- The demo went well
+- We seem to be very up-to-date with demo's
+- I had a few problems with contents in the table of the leaderboard, it was fixed